+We now move onto the proof.
+This will involve several phases.
 Henceforth, we will fix a rotation system for our initial graph $G$.
 This rotation system need not be cellular, but we will assume that $G$ is simple (as we do throughout this paper).
-Importantly for our purposes, this will allow us to make certain local transformations to a graph without changing its genus, so long as the rotation system is respected in these transformations.
-These transformations will make use of the following structure:
+Importantly for our purposes, so long as we carefully respect this rotation system, we will be able to make certain local transformations to a graph without changing its genus.